Sandivsv/predicting-the-costs-of-used-cars/README.md

 # Problem Statement:
-###                     we will be predicting the costs of used cars given the data collected from various sources and distributed across various locations in India.
+###                     We will be predicting the costs of used cars given the data collected from various sources and distributed across various locations in India.
 ## FEATURES:
 -Name: The brand and model of the car.